 And some people believe that the TR-1 looks somewhat like another "popular electronic device!"
 By the way, after this mention my site received 798,000 hits in the next 36 hours (at peak it was about 20 hits per second) !

 If you're of a certain age you'll surely remember the 1960's music group,

 But did you know that nowadays he collects transistor radios, and has a

 treasured Regency TR-1G?

 I think I spotted a red TR-4 on his shelf too.
-How cool is that?
+Now that is cool.

-Here are some nice photos of several extremely rare pearlescent TR-1s: Meridian blue, pearl white, and lavender.
+Here are some nice photos of four extremely rare pearlescent TR-1s: Meridian blue, Pearl white, Lavender, Powder pink.
 And, here's the highly unusual "Clearback" TR-1 (offered to dealers).